 7. Help others.

-There are lots of scientific research that support this.
-One of them is by University of Rochester psychologist Richard Ryan who says that compassion for others produces a positive emotional effect to the giver.
+There is a lot of scientific research that supports this.
+One of them is by University of Rochester psychologist Richard Ryan who says that compassion for others produces a positive emotional effect on the giver.

 Be Happy.
 Be Successful.

 A lot of people delay their happiness until they are successful.

 They wait until they can achieve their goals before they allow themselves to feel good about life.

 They focus on success so much that they permit stress and anxiety to run their lives.